-Keeping track of each agent's activity in Zendesk can be difficult to keep on top of, not to mention time-consuming.
-To give simple, automated insights into an agents' workflow we have created a feature called Heatmap.
+Keeping track of each Agent's activity in Zendesk can be difficult to keep on top of, not to mention how time-consuming it can be.
+To give simple, automated insights into an Agents' workflow we have created a feature called Heatmap.

 - Assists in discovering activity trends based on weeks or months

 Let us give you a step-by-step example of how a manager would use the Heatmap feature:

 (In this example, we will use Week 23 for the month of June)

 1. You are looking through one of your Agent's Scorecards and you notice an unusually low number of touchpoints compared to the rest of the weeks.
 So you decide to investigate the reasons why.

 2. Click the pie chart icon next to the ‘Zendesk Hours’ number on your Scorecard.